 Discounts are a percentage deduction made from your electricity costs at the end of each billing period.
 Energy discounts are only available on market retail contracts, and the amount you are discounted – if at all – will vary across different plans and electricity companies.
 Discounts you might commonly encounter include:

 The discount amount, which can vary from as low as 2% up to 40% or more, will usually be taken off your electricity usage costs.
 However, some providers have discounts off your entire bill instead.
 Be aware that not all high-discount plans work out the cheapest overall options as some of the contracts with the highest discounts will also include the highest usage or supply charges, which can negate the overall savings.
 Failing to meet the conditions of your discount could also mean you are charged a fee.
 Also keep in mind that energy discounts have benefit periods and can expire.

-Each state and territory provides a number of government-mandated concessions designed to assist households experiencing hardship that affects electricity consumption or THEIR ability to pay their bills.
+Each state and territory provides a number of government-mandated concessions designed to assist households experiencing hardship that affects electricity requirements or their ability to pay bills.
 Depending on the type of government concession or rebate, customers may be required to hold one of the following:

 The names and availability of assistance schemes will vary across states, but they generally include:

-Medical Energy rebate: Customers who require energy-consuming medical equipment or must regularly use heating or cooling appliances for medical purposes may receive an annual rebate of around $200.
+Medical Energy rebate: Customers who require energy-consuming medical equipment or must regularly use heating or cooling appliances for medical purposes may receive an annual rebate.
 Some states such as Victoria instead supply a reasonable discount on your energy bill.